1. Home

 • After solar-producing hours, utilities must ramp up energy production to meet higher electricity demand in the evening.

-Here, solar batteries can mitigate grid stress in two ways: by capturing excess solar power generation in the afternoon and offsetting utility energy consumption throughout the evening and overnight.
-With this, solar batteries can help flatten the curve and help balance local power supplies and prepare for peak periods of demand.
+Solar batteries can mitigate grid stress in two ways: by capturing excess solar power generation in the afternoon and offsetting utility energy consumption throughout the evening and overnight.
+Energy from batteries can flatten the curve and balance power supplies.

 When your solar power system sends excess electricity to the grid, your utility may add credit to your energy bills through a net metering or net billing program.
-The value of this bill credit will vary depending on where you live and will rarely be equal to retail energy rates.
+The value of this bill credit will vary depending on where you live and often is less than what you pay for electricity.

 How to Get a Solar Battery

-Solar energy storage is measured in kilowatt-hours (kWh), with sizes ranging up to 12 kWh and higher.
-To increase the storage capacity of your solar energy system, most solar batteries can be linked together or installed in an interconnected battery bank.
+Solar energy storage is measured in kilowatt-hours (kWh), with typical residential sizes being 5-20 kWh.
+To increase a system’s capacity, most solar batteries can be installed in banks.

 Can solar batteries be recycled?

-Yes, many materials in solar batteries can be recycled, and proper disposal is critical for the technology’s overall sustainability and environmental impact.
-Solar equipment recycling centers are present in most major US cities, though the industry is still maturing nationwide.
-In 2024, the Environmental Protection Agency (EPA) is working on creating a universal set of standards for solar panel and battery end-of-life processes.
+Yes, many materials in solar batteries are recyclable.
+Proper disposal is critical for the technology’s overall sustainability and environmental impact.
+Solar equipment recycling centers are present in most major US cities and becoming more common.

 Where can I get the best solar battery?